MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-05-Automate-data-ingestion.md

     > **Note**: If your cluster fails to start, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned.
 See [CPU core limit prevents cluster creation](https://docs.microsoft.com/azure/databricks/kb/clusters/azure-core-limit) for details.
 If this happens, you can try deleting your workspace and creating a new one in a different region.
 You can specify a region as a parameter for the setup script like this: `./mslearn-databricks/setup.ps1 eastus`

-## Create a notebook and ingest data
+## Create a notebook and source data

 1. In the sidebar, use the **(+) New** link to create a **Notebook**.
 In the **Connect** drop-down list, select your cluster if it is not already selected.
 If the cluster is not running, it may take a minute or so to start.